jonas1ara/jonas1ara/README.md

 ## Blog

-If you are interested in computer science topics, you may be interested in my blog: [jonas1ara.net](https://jonas1ara.github.io/)
+If you are interested in maths and computer science topics, you may be interested in my blog: [jonas1ara.net](https://jonas1ara.github.io/)